Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 If the card door is opened, the device will not power off.

 After just seven years of complaining in what must have been a dozen or more digital SLR reviews, Canon has finally listened.
-When the door to the CF card is opened, the EOS 40D shows a warning message as well as a countdown that indicates how many more photographs need to be written before it is safe to remove the card.
+When the door to the CF card is opened, the EOS 40D shows a warning message and a countdown indicating how many more photographs need to be written before it is safe to remove the card.
 In contrast, the EOS 30D immediately turns off when the door is opened.
 At long last!
 External USB media support

 This feature is only available when the WFT-E3/E3A wireless transmitter/grip is attached to the camera.
 However, it does allow you to connect USB storage devices (such as external hard drives or flash drives) and use them as storage devices.
-This feature is only available when the WFT-E3/E3A wireless transmitter/grip is attached to the camera.
-Flash-based USB devices can be powered by the EOS 40D / WFT-E3, however hard disk-based drives will require their own external power source.
+Again, this feature is only available when the WFT-E3/E3A wireless transmitter/grip is attached to the camera.
+The EOS 40D / WFT-E3 can power flash-based USB devices.
+However, hard disk-based drives will require their external power source.

 Design

 There are very few differences from the EOS 30D visible from the front of the camera.
 There has been some chiseling done to the viewfinder chamber, and there is a new finger tuck on the hand grip, but other than that, there are no significant surprises.
-The back, on the other hand, has had more of a redesign, and the now three-inch LCD monitor is mostly responsible for this change.
+On the other hand, the back has had more of a redesign, and the now three-inch LCD monitor is primarily responsible for this change.

-In the EOS 40D, several buttons that were previously located along the left side of the monitor on the EOS 30D have been moved to the area below the monitor.
-Additionally, there is now a dedicated AF-ON button located ‘under your thumb.’
-We need to be glad that Canon has not eliminated the button that is the most pointless of them, which is the Direct Print button.
+In the EOS 40D, several buttons previously located along the left side of the monitor on the EOS 30D have been moved to the area below the monitor.
+Additionally, a dedicated AF-ON button is now located ‘under your thumb.’
+We need to be glad that Canon has not eliminated the most pointless button, which is the Direct Print button.

 Side by side

-It is obvious that many people would compare these two cameras to the current state-of-the-art serious-amateur (or semi-professional) digital SLRs from Canon and Nikon, despite the fact that there is a price difference of $500 between them.
-The Nikon D300 is both the bigger and heavier of the two cameras by 80 grams; however, it is doubtful that you would actually feel this difference when you are using the camera.
-One further distinction is that the D300 has an advantage of two megapixels over the other camera.
+Many people would compare these two cameras to the current state-of-the-art serious-amateur (or semi-professional) digital SLRs from Canon and Nikon, even though there is a price difference of $500 between them.
+The Nikon D300 is both the bigger and heavier of the two cameras by 80 grams; however, it is doubtful that you would feel this difference when you use the camera.
+Another distinction is that the D300 has an advantage of two megapixels over the other camera.

 Within your grasp

-The EOS 40D feels virtually exactly the same as the EOS 30D when you hold it in your hand, with the exception of a minor new finger hook that has been sculpted into the front of the hand grip.
-This is something that I’m sure some people will notice, but it didn’t really have a big effect on me (it is however more in keeping with the EOS-1D design).
-The Canon EOS 40D has a strong, trustworthy, and “well-sorted” feel to it, which is something that can’t be denied about the camera.
+The EOS 40D feels virtually the same as the EOS 30D when you hold it in your hand, except for a little new finger hook sculpted into the front of the hand grip.
+This is something that I’m sure some people will notice, but it didn’t have a significant effect on me (it is, however, more in keeping with the EOS-1D design).
+The Canon EOS 40D has a strong, trustworthy, and “well-sorted” feel, which can’t be denied about the camera.
 Ergonomics-wise, it also feels “fully sorted.”

 Alterations to the camera’s layout in comparison to the EOS 30D